emul999/second_program/README.md

 # second_program
 this is my second program .
+I learn python for devops .